jrlucier/eero_tracker/README.md

 ## Eero Device Tracker for Home Assistant

 This adds [Eero](https://eero.com/) device tracking to Home Assistant (HA, HASSIO, HASS OS).
 This project is based on [@343max's eero-client project](https://github.com/343max/eero-client) -- many thanks to him or this project probably wouldn't exist.
+Thanks to @rsnodgrass for the structural improvements.
 This code has no warranties, and please submit any pull requests you might have to improve upon it.

 #### Why do I need to run a script in my config directory?